Virtual Keyboards

 class is not necessary if using thelatex

-property to define the label.modifier
+property to define the label.ghost

 : display the label in a smaller sizeaction

-: an “action” keycap (for arrows, return, etc…)separator w5
+: an “action” keycap (for arrows, return, etc…)bottom

 ,left